 Mental ill health in a parent or carer does not necessarily have an adverse impact on a child's development.
 Just as there is a range in severity of illness, so there is a range of potential impact on families.
 The majority of parents with a history of mental ill health present no risk to their children, however even in cases of low level concern, the needs of the child/ren must be paramount.

 It is important to recognise that other issues can exacerbate the risk presented by mental ill health.
-For example, the presence of drug or alcohol misuse and domestic abuse in addition to mental ill health with little or no family or community support would indicate an increased likelihood of risk to the child, and to the parents' mental health and wellbeing.
+For example, the presence of drug or alcohol misuse, domestic abuse, parental conflict,in the household with little or no family or community support could indicate an increased likelihood of risk to the child, and to the parents' mental health and wellbeing.

 It is essential that the diagnosis of a parent/carer's mental health is not seen as defining the level of risk.
 Similarly, the absence of a diagnosis does not equate to there being little or no risk.
 An assessment should consider the impact on the child of the parents’ behaviour and consider what support services are in place or available for the family to access.